 Where: Jackson Heights is easy to get to from midtown Manhattan via the E, F, 7, R, or M train (stop is 74th St./Roosevelt Ave.).
 It’s about a 15-minute ride from midtown.
 Detailed directions will be provided.

 Want to go it alone?
 We won't be offended!
-We also have a NEW self-guided version of the 10-stop tour, available for $29.99 on our NYC Food Itineraries page.
+We also have a self-guided food tour of the original 10-stop, three-hour tour we used to do for large groups, available for $29.99 on our NYC Food Itineraries page.
+There's plenty of room for you to pick and choose from those 10 stops if it's too much food!

 New!
 Gift certificates are available!
 Give the gift of an incredible food experience to someone you know.
 Get in touch to request this; we can email or mail it out.